j-siderius/TinySpark/docs/chapter1/logic_gates.md

 In order to trigger the activation function, the sum for inputs $1,0$ needs to be higher than or equal to 0.5 in order to trigger $f(x)$.
 If we increase $\text{weight 1}=0.5$ for example, let's recalculate all outputs and see if our 'network' is correct.

 $$
+\displaylines{
 \text{output}=f(0*0.5+0*0.9)=0 \\
 \text{output}=f(0*0.5+1*0.9)=1 \\
 \text{output}=f(1*0.5+0*0.9)=1 \\
 \text{output}=f(1*0.5+1*0.9)=1 \\
+}
 $$

 Let's program this into a simple Python script.
+To make sure that we cover all possible inputs our OR-gate might receive, we will store those inside of an array.
+We will then loop over all possible inputs and create an output for each.

 ```python title="single_neuron_OR_gate.py"
 inputs = [